bbbates/lt-clojure-linter/README.md

 ## Notes
 This is a really early concept version of this plugin.
 If you wish to play around with it, a few things to be aware of:

-1. It's really really slow - not lock up Lighttable while it runs, slow - all analysis is performed in a background thread.
+1. It's really really slow - but fortunately not "lock up Lighttable while it runs", slow (all analysis is performed in a background thread).
 However, I would recommend either turning off automatic linting for clojure editors, or increasing the delay the background thread queue doesn't get overwhelmed with clojure linting to do for every keystroke you peform.
 You can (and should) increase the delay using the following behaviour:
 ```
   [:clojure-linted :lt.plugins.lt-lint/auto-linting-properties true 5000] ;; set to 5s delay - I found that to be enough